 New Franklin Boulevard

 This multi-way boulevard project in the Glenwood area of Springfield, Oregon, enables a transit-oriented redevelopment plan.
 One-on-one contact and communication are essential when change is anticipated to have impact on area businesses and residents.
 Also, understanding the latest NEPA requirements for public involvement and reporting is essential to an efficient path to funding and a completed project.
 Visit the website designed and managed by Cogito at newfranklinblvd.org.
+The public information graphics on the website are designed by Cogito.

 Public Involvement for Lane Transit District

-Cogito is involved in a variety of oureach activities for two different bus-rapid transit projects in the Eugene-Springfield area: West Eugene EmX Engineering and Design, and the Main-McVay Transit Feasibility Study.
+Cogito is involved in a variety of outreach activities for two different bus-rapid transit projects in the Eugene-Springfield area: West Eugene EmX Engineering and Design, and the Main-McVay Transit Feasibility Study.
 Responsibilities include business and property owner outreach, e-news, focus groups, and street-corner outreach.

 State of Oregon Transportation Options Plan